What You Need to Know about COVID-19 Testing

 If you test positive after quarantine, it’s best to stay in quarantine until you get a negative test.

-As Massachusetts continues to see a climb in cases, we anticipate the demand for testing will continue to grow.
+As case numbers continue to climb, we anticipate the demand for testing will continue to grow.

 Bookmark South Shore Health’s website about COVID-19 to get the latest updates on testing, safety measures, and more.